Bareroot plants sold in bundles of 10.

 Appeal: Beautiful blue berries that are edible when cooked.
 Make a great jam!
 Do well in Puget Sound prairies.

-Helpful Tips: Must be planted in well-drained soil.
-Plant in wet area.
+Helpful Tips: Must be planted in moderately moist to dry, well-drained soil.
 Click HERE to determine your recommended planting density.

 |Sun/Shade Tolerance||Hydrology||Elevation Range|